DockerDiscordControl/DockerDiscordControl-Mac/README.md

 ## Docker Container Caching and Message Updates

 DockerDiscordControl employs an intelligent caching mechanism and background tasks to efficiently manage Docker container statuses and update Discord messages, minimizing load on the Docker API and ensuring responsive updates.
-This system involves two primary background tasks working in concert:
+This system involves two primary background tasks working in concert, enhanced with advanced performance optimizations:

 1.  **Background Cache Refresh (`status_update_loop`):**
     *   An internal background task, the `status_update_loop`, automatically refreshes a local cache of container statuses by default **every 30 seconds**.